Intrinsic alignments of galaxies in multiple projections: Data

 For the position sample, we enforce a quality cut of $n_\star>50$.
 This threshold reflects the minimum number of particles required for a bound substructure to be considered a legitimate galaxy by the SUBFIND algorithm used in the IllustrisTNG simulations \citep{nelson_2021}.
 Galaxies with fewer than 50 particles are not well-resolved and could be considered random fluctuations.
 These cuts leave a total of 192,109 galaxies in the shape sample and 371,855 in the position sample.

-In addition to this quality cut, we also consider another shape sample defined by the galaxy stellar mass, $M_\star$, enabling us to investigate whether the possible gain in signal-to-noise depends on the signal strength, as high mass galaxies have a stronger alignment signal.
+In addition to this quality cut, we also consider another shape sample defined by the galaxy stellar mass, $M_\star$, enabling us to investigate whether the possible gain in S/N depends on the signal strength, as high mass galaxies have a stronger alignment signal.
 The high-mass shape sample is defined by $M_\star>10^{10.5} \mathrm{M_\odot}/h$, and contains 24,430 galaxies.
-The choice in position sample remains the same.
+The choice in terms of the position sample remains the same.